willunicamp/hvnscripts/codigos/falhas/README.md

 Neste diretório, executar primeiro os arquivos plan.py e random.py, para gerar os arquivos contendo a queda de eficiencia nas redes.

 >python plan.py

 >python random.py

 Em seguida, os dados serão gerados e pode-se executar os arquivos que geram os gráficos de dano na rede.

 >python plan_graphics.py

 >python random_graphics.py

+---
+This is a short guide to execute the scripts in this folder.
+Check if you have the necessary modules before to execute them.

+Before to execute the scripts in this folder, you must execute the scripts from the "estrategias" folder.

+First, we need to run the scripts plan.py and random.py, to generate the files having the efficiency decrease for planned and random failures in the resilience test.

+>python plan.py
+>python random.py

+The data from the test will be saved and the scripts responsible to create the charts can be executed.

+>python plan_graphics.py
+>python random_graphics.py